mariotlemes/non3GPP-WiFi/README.md

 sudo iw phy phy1 set netns 3065 # you must have to change the bash pid (UEns)
 ```

 At this point, wlan0 interface is in APns namespace and wlan1 at UEns namespace.

-The second terminal (APns namespace) will be the wifi access point.
 Note in the figure that wlan0 is isolated.

 <p align="center">
     <img src="figs/second-terminal.png"/>
 </p>

-Apply the settings for wlan0:
+Apply the settings for wlan0.
+In this tutorial, the ip address at access point (wlan0) will be 192.168.1.10/24

 ```bash
 sudo ip addr add 192.168.1.10/24 dev wlan0